peczenyj/MooX-Role-Parameterized/README.md

 When called, will apply the ["role"](#role) on the current package.
 The behavior depends of the parameter list.

+This will install the role in the target package.
+Does not need call `with`.

 ## role

 This function accepts one code block.
 Will execute this code then we apply the Role in the